chloeasmith24/County-Public-Health-Data--Chloe-Smith/README.md

 ---------
 # Data Visualization
 The data created during this process was slightly altered.
 The original subset along with the altered version can be found under files in this repository.
 >No data was altered, however the Drug Poisoning deaths and Premature deaths rows were condensed to show data for counties within North Carolina.

 >The State column was also adjusted to only show data for North Carolina.
-- This visualization was created through Datwrapper.
+- This visualization was created through Datawrapper.
 Click the link if you would like to create your own.